-Lions Clubs International begins it’s 2nd Century of Service!
+Lions Clubs International is in it’s 2nd Century of Service!
+1917 – Present

 Coppell Lions Club is a part of Lions Clubs International (LCI), formally know as “The Association of Lions Clubs“.
 LCI is the world’s largest NPO service organization with almost 47,000 clubs and over 1.46 million members in 205 countries around the world.
 LCI, it’s clubs and it’s foundation (LCIF) have made a difference in over 200 million lives in just the past three years.

 Our motto: “We Serve“.
 Since 1917, Lions Clubs have supported their local communities and answered global humanitarian needs.
 Worldwide, through the combined “Association” of clubs, and locally each Lions Club now works in the areas of sight preservation, world hunger, disease prevention and elimination, hearing and speech conservation, diabetes awareness, youth outreach, international relations, environmental issues, and other programs.

 “Where there’s a need, there’s a Lion”.

 2019/2020 Major Club Donations –